-OFEV offers a range of services to help streamline the fulfillment process
+OFEV offers a range of helpful resources to help streamline the fulfillment process

-Locally based reimbursement and access specialists are available to assist your office with patient access
+Locally based reimbursement and access specialists are available to assist with patient access

 Their role may include: